limentum/limentum.github.io/_vestige/a-reflection-of-a-reflection.md

 "Believe me, if I had the option to never talk to them again except for the occasional visit every few years, I would."
 I raise my voice a few octaves, "Butttt they areeee paying for my tuition and there's not a chance in hell that I could afford it myself without going into thousands of dollars of debt, so I can deal with their casual-just-about-every-ism for the time being."
 God, this was not the conversation I was hoping to have while stuck in a car with Shae and Liam.

-"...I feel like this is something you should have told me, like, when you first proposed the trip." he responded, smirking.
+"...I feel like this is something you should have told me, like, when you first proposed the trip," he responded, smirking.

 "Oh, we'll be fine," I chuckle, "Besides, that's only gonna take up like one evening out of the days, I only really wanted to visit so we could see the guys."